 An overall (cumulative/whole house) SIR is not automatically generated in REM/Design.
 If or when needed, a second IA must be run, and all previously passing or proposed measures are grouped together to generate an overall SIR.
-All overall, whole house SIR calculations require KHRC review.
+All overall, whole house SIR calculations require KHRC review and the following items are to be provided: all initial house inspection documents, proposed work scope, REM building file, PDF copy of initial IA and 'grouped' whole house IA, estimated cost sheet, and any notes specifying why a whole house audit is necessary.